leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/01_Introduction.md

 Below is the process we will follow for creating Accounting Statements for June and July.

-### INSTRUCTIONS FOR JUNE (Sections 5.2 – Sections 5.7)
+### INSTRUCTIONS FOR JUNE (Sections 5.2 – Sections 5.8)

-1. Journalize the transactions for June in the journal.
+1. Journalize the transactions for June

-2. Post the June journal entries to the ledgers.
+2. Post the June journal entries to the ledgers .

 3. Prepare the June trial balance.

-4. Prepare the June income statement, retained earnings statement, and balance sheet.
+4. Prepare the June income statement, retained earnings statement and balance sheet .

-5. Journalize and post the closing entries for June.
+5. Journalize the closing entries for June.

+6. Post the June Closing journal entries to the ledgers

-6. Prepare the June post-closing trial balance.
+7. Prepare the June post-closing trial balance.

 ### INSTRUCTIONS FOR JULY (Sections 5.8- 5.13)